 Most significantly, however, an offence committed under the Act, if committed or continued for more than one day, constitutes a separate offence for each day it was committed.
-It is therefore possible for persons to be sentenced to multiple fines or prison terms if they allow their illegal behaviour to continue under the CCPSA (clause 41).
+It is therefore possible for persons to be sentenced to multiple fines or prison terms if they allow their illegal behaviour to continue under the CCPSA (clause 44).

-Bill C-6 also contains provisions specifying where trials for these offences are to take place (clause 42), the two-year limitation period for summary conviction offences (clause 43), and admissibility of evidence (clause 44).
-Clause 45 provides that information provided to the Minister of Health by the person charged, pursuant to a written notice of the Minister under clause 12 of the bill (providing the Minister with information and test results), may not be used to incriminate the person in a proceeding under the CCPSA.
+Bill C-36 also contains provisions specifying where trials for these offences are to take place (clause 45), the two-year limitation period for summary conviction offences (clause 46), and admissibility of evidence (clause 47).
+Clause 48 provides that information provided to the Minister of Health by the person charged, pursuant to a written notice of the Minister under clause 12 of the bill (providing the Minister with information and test results), may not be used to incriminate the person in a proceeding under the CCPSA.

-L. Administrative Monetary Penalties (Clauses 46 to 63 and 65 to 67)
+3.14 Administrative Monetary Penalties (Clauses 49 to 66 and 69 to 71)

-Unlike the situation under the Hazardous Products Act, Bill C-6 does not merely establish offences for violations of the Act and regulations.
+Unlike the situation under the Hazardous Products Act, Bill C-36 does not merely establish offences for violations of the Act and regulations.
 It also establishes administrative monetary penalties for violators, similar to those established by the Agriculture and Agri-Food Administrative Monetary Penalties Act, for example.
 An administrative monetary penalty regime is a civil penalties system that creates regulatory offences.
 The goal of such a penalty regime is to secure compliance with the statute that contains them by the imposition of monetary penalties, without the Crown having to resort to a criminal standard of proof and court procedures to demonstrate that the person has violated the Act, and without the person being subject to a criminal sentence for having committed the infraction.
 It gives the Crown a mechanism to deal with less serious violations of a statute in a less onerous way.
-When legislation contains both offences and administrative monetary penalties, as Bill C-6 does, the government can decide how it wants to proceed against those who do not comply with statutory or regulatory provisions.
-Proceeding in one way does, however, preclude proceeding in the other (clause 65).
+When legislation contains both offences and administrative monetary penalties, as Bill C-36 does, the government can decide how it wants to proceed against those who do not comply with statutory or regulatory provisions.
+Proceeding in one way does, however, preclude proceeding in the other (clause 69).

-As originally drafted, clause 56(1) of Bill C-6 specified that due diligence and honest but mistaken belief were not available defences to those named in notices of violation.
-However, clause 56(1) was amended by the Senate to allow those named in notices of violation to benefit from these defences.53 They can also avail themselves of other common law rules and principles of justice, to the extent that they are consistent with the CCPSA (clause 56(2)).
+Clause 59(1) specifies that due diligence and honest but mistaken belief are not available defences to those named in notices of violation.
+That clause had been amended by the Senate at third reading to allow those named in notices of violation to benefit from these defences, but the amendment was not incorporated into Bill C-36.
+Persons named in a notice of violation may, however, avail themselves of other common law rules and principles of justice, to the extent that they are consistent with the CCPSA (clause 59(2)).
 The standard of proof is different for the Crown, depending on whether a person has been charged with an offence or has been given a notice of violation.
 In the former circumstance, the Crown must prove in court that the person committed the offence beyond a reasonable doubt.
-In the case of a notice of violation, however, it is sufficient to establish a contravention on the balance of probabilities (clause 57).
-As with the provisions above governing offences, directors and officers of corporations or entities may be subjects of notices of violations if they directed, authorized, assented to, acquiesced to or were parties to the violations (clause 58).
-Corporations or entities may be subjects of such notices as well, in circumstances where the contraventions were committed by their employees, agents or mandataries (clause 59).54
+In the case of a notice of violation, however, it is sufficient to establish a contravention on the balance of probabilities (clause 60).
+As with the above provisions governing offences, directors and officers of corporations or entities may be subjects of notices of violations if they directed, authorized, assented to, acquiesced to or were parties to the violations (clause 61).
+Corporations or entities may be subjects of such notices as well, in circumstances where the contraventions were committed by their employees, agents or mandataries (clause 62).52